 - Biosimilar innovator label tracking

-- Possesses a large team with specific expertise in the European Regulatory submission, that also has experience with the latest Quality Review of Documents (QRD) groups, templates
+- Possesses a large team with specific expertise in the European Regulatory submission that has experience with the latest Quality Review of Documents (QRD) groups, templates, etc.

 To streamline end-to-end Regulatory labeling practice from creation to tracking to managing in company of any size, Freyr offers a centralized labeling life cycle management software, Freyr LABEL.
 Right from creating, tracking and managing company core data sheet (CCDS) deviations, CCDS updates, and developments to creating, implementing, and inspecting multi-lingual regional labels as well as custom reporting.
 Freyr LABEL puts companies in total control of all their Regulatory labeling compliance needs.